ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 1. As a global administrator, go to the admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) and [create a security group](https://docs.microsoft.com/office365/admin/email/create-edit-or-delete-a-security-group?view=o365-worldwide) called `EDM_DataUploaders`, and assign this group compliance administrator or Exchange Online administrator permissions.

-2. Add the user(s) who will be managing the sensitive data to the *EDM_DataUploaders* security group.
+2. Add one or more users to the *EDM_DataUploaders* security group.
+(These users will manage the database of sensitive information.)

 3. Make sure each user who is managing the sensitive data is a local admin on the machine used for the EDM Upload Agent.